 The Legal Scholarship Blog features law-related Calls for Papers, Conferences, and Workshops as well as general legal scholarship resources.
 If you would like to have an event posted, please contact us at

 Our goal is to facilitate the legal academy’s development and dissemination of scholarship, and so we do not post events such as Continuing Legal Education programs or regional bar association meetings.
 We also don’t post events aimed only at students.

-Created in 2007, the Legal Scholarship Blog is a free, non-profit service managed by librarians at seven U.S. law schools: Benjamin N. Cardozo School of Law, Yeshiva University (2017– ), Dale E. Fowler School of Law, Chapman University (2017– ), Mauer School of Law at Indiana University Bloomington, The Ohio State University Moritz College of Law (2012– ), the University of Pittsburgh School of Law (2007– ), the University of Washington School of Law (2007– ), and the West Virginia University College of Law (2017– ).
+Created in 2007, the Legal Scholarship Blog is a free, non-profit service managed by librarians at eight U.S. law schools: Benjamin N. Cardozo School of Law, Yeshiva University (2017– ), Dale E. Fowler School of Law, Chapman University (2017– ), Mauer School of Law at Indiana University Bloomington, Temple University School of Law (2017– ), The Ohio State University Moritz College of Law (2012– ), the University of Pittsburgh School of Law (2007– ), the University of Washington School of Law (2007– ), and the West Virginia University College of Law (2017– ).

 Ways to Use the Legal Scholarship Blog

 This site can help you keep up with what’s going on in legal scholarship.